 But asking if they’ll allow you to cancel the agreement is the most important.

 Because when you have the option to cancel, your real estate agent knows they can be fired at any given moment.

 And they are no longer guaranteed a commission.

 This means they’re much more likely to be trusted.

 *Bonus tip – You might get several different reasons why the realtor can’t give you the option to cancel.
-None of them are true.
+This is a red flag.
 It doesn’t matter if the realtor is a “neighborhood specialist,” a friend, or your brother.
 Even though you may never terminate the agreement, make sure you have the option to do so.
-It’s the single most important thing you can do when selling.
+It’s the single most important thing you can do when selling your property.